jtenos/SimpleScheduler/readme.md

 ## SQL Server:

-If you're using SQL Server, you can publish from Visual Studio, or there are just five tables, so run them in this order:
+If you're using SQL Server, you can publish from Visual Studio, or there are just six tables, so run them in this order:

 * Users.sql
 * LoginAttempts.sql
 * Workers.sql
 * Schedules.sql
 * Jobs.sql
+* JobsArchive.sql

 You'll need to add an email address to the Users table manually.